doug-moen/openscad2/new_geometry/Geometry_Processor.md

   which means it imposes some restrictions not present in OpenSCAD.
   The high level API hides the implementation: you don't write code that assumes a mesh implementation.
-You don't write `cylinder(r,$fn=6)` to construct a hexagon prism.
+You don't write `cylinder(r,$fn=6)` to construct a hexagonal prism.
 * A low level subset, suitable for expert users.
   It provides low level control over the geometry engine.
-  It can be used to code new geometric primitives, and provides full access to the internal representation of objects.
+  It can be used to code new geometric primitives, and provides full access to the internal representation of geometric objects.
   This part will vary between different OpenSCAD implementations.

 As with OpenSCAD, there is a two stage processing model.